Civitas vs Caroline Fourest

 There are repercussions to Sunday's Civitas march against gay marriage and adoption.
 Some of these after-effects are understandable, such as a lawsuit by Civitas against the feminist group Femen.
 Others are of concern, such as Marine Le Pen's detachment from the Catholic cause, even though she expressed some sympathy with Saturday's rally that brought together everyone who is against gay marriage, not just Catholics.

 Jacques Bompard, mayor of Orange and deputy in the National Assembly, who participated in the Civitas march has described what happened on Sunday, as the rally was getting started:

-"The extremists of Femen violently attacked the rally, spraying the demonstrators, including children in carriages and the security personnel, with fire extinguishers," insists the deputy.
+"The extremist Femen violently attacked the rally, spraying the demonstrators, including children in carriages and the security personnel, with fire extinguishers," insists the deputy.
 Worse, the Ukrainian militants from Femen were "naked with anti-Christian and obscene slogans on their chests, shouting in front of young children," he wrote in his communiqué.
 "Contrary to what government spokeswoman Mme Vallaud-Belkacem affirms, the provocations and the calls to hatred came from the aggressors and not from the demonstrators," he added, condemning the attack "perpetrated by extreme-left-wing militants that belong to an activist fringe group."